Are you Connected?

 - A member of the director’s family (so this includes their spouse or civil partner or any other person with whom the director lives as a partner in an enduring family relationship; their children or step children; their spouse’s or civil partner’s children or step children who live with the director and are under the age of 18; and their parents)

-- A body corporate in which the director, and any person connected with him, together hold more than 20% of the company’s share capital or are entitled to exercise or control more than 20% of the voting power at any general meeting of the body corporate;
+- A body corporate in which the director, and any person connected with him, together hold at least 20% of the company’s share capital or are entitled to exercise or control more than 20% of the voting power at any general meeting of the body corporate;

 - A person acting in his capacity as a trustee of a trust of which the director or any person connected to him is a beneficiary or the terms of the trust confer a power on the trustees exercisable for the benefit of the director and any person connected to him;